Antminer S15 Hash Board Repair Guide [EN]

 As shown in the figure above:

-Pin 13 (PLUG0): It is the identification signal of the computing board.
-This signal is pulled from the 10K resistor to 3.3V on the computing board.
+Pin 13 (PLUG0): It is the identification signal of the hash board.
+This signal is pulled from the 10K resistor to 3.3V on the hash board.
 Therefore, when the IO signal is inserted, the pin should be at high level.

 Pins 11.12.14 (A2, A1, A0): PIC address signal.
 Connect to U6-EPROOM.